migtools/data-mover/docs/design/initial-design.md

       get PVC metadata? name, namespace, size, StorageClass, AccessMode
   - request.Storage from source PVC Status.Capacity.Storage
   - StorageClassName from source PVC
-  - update `DataMoverBackup` `Status` with Spec PVC fields and additional metadata to include in backup (storageClassName, accessModes, storage)
-- Create a `DataMoverVolumeBackup` with appropriate owner references and metadata (see above section).
 - Open Question: See above, related to supporting pre-provisioned snapshots?

 - Once the PVC is created, create a Deployment for a